reactive/data-client/docs/rest/guides/optimistic-updates.md

 timing to the server in an `updatedAt` header via [getRequestInit()](../api/RestEndpoint.md#getRequestInit).
 The server should then ensure processing based on that order, and then store this `updatedAt` in the entity to return in any request.

-Overriding our [useIncoming](api/Entity.md#useincoming), we can check which data is newer, and disregard old data that resolves out of order.
+Overriding [shouldReorder](api/Entity.md#shouldreorder), we can reorder out-of-order responses based on the server timestamp.

 We use [snap.fetchedAt](/docs/api/Snapshot#fetchedat) in our [getOptimisticResponse](api/RestEndpoint.md#getoptimisticresponse).
 This respresents the moment the fetch is triggered, which will be the same time the `updatedAt` header is computed.